Online Program Overview

 - Study with faculty from the prestigious S.I.
 Newhouse School of Public Communications

 - Investigate practices of journalism, television and cable, radio, the music industry, public relations, advertising, and film; and learn about how they are changing in the Information Revolution

 - Enjoy guest lectures by working media professionals

-- Discover how their interests and talents connect with the challenges of professional communicators
+- Discover how interests and talents connect with the challenges of professional communicators

 - Be more aware of the socio-political and cultural issues defining our times which are reflected in media